Evolutionary linguistics: Formalism (structuralism)

 Advocates of formal evolutionary explanation in linguistics argue that linguistic structures are crystallised.
 Inspired by 19th century advances in crystallography, Schleicher argued that different types of languages are like plants, animals and crystals.
 The idea of linguistic structures as frozen drops was revived in tagmemics, an approach to linguistics with the goal to uncover divine symmetries underlying all languages, as if caused by the Creation.

 In modern biolinguistics, the X-bar tree is argued to be like natural systems such as ferromagnetic droplets and botanic forms.
 Generative grammar considers syntactic structures similar to snowflakes.
 It is hypothesised that such patterns are caused by a mutation in humans.

 The formal–structural evolutionary aspect of linguistics is not to be confused with structural linguistics.

 Evidence

-There was some hope of a breakthrough at the discovery of the FOXP2 gene.
+There was some hope of a breakthrough with the discovery of the FOXP2 gene.
 There is little support, however, for the idea that FOXP2 is 'the grammar gene' or that it had much to do with the relatively recent emergence of syntactical speech.
-There is no evidence that people have a language instinct.
-Memetics is widely discredited as pseudoscience and neurological claims made by evolutionary cognitive linguists have been likened to pseudoscience.
+The idea that people have a language instinct is disputed.

+Memetics is sometimes discredited as pseudoscience and neurological claims made by evolutionary cognitive linguists have been likened to pseudoscience.
 All in all, there does not appear to be any evidence for the basic tenets of evolutionary linguistics beyond the fact that language is processed by the brain, and brain structures are shaped by genes.